mokeyballs/GmodJunglebook/README.md

 >dank memz are welcomeD
 > ͡(° ͜ʖ ͡°)

-*Update* All work for modeling and gmod lua in general is on hold until further notice (Due to schooL :C)
+*Update 2018* All work for modeling and gmod lua in general is on hold until further notice (Due to schooL :C)